The Wiz (store): History

 The chain closed permanently in 2003.
 A Cablevision press release from February 16, 2003 stated: "Continuing to operate the stores is no longer a viable option for Cablevision as business conditions at the retailer eroded due to a weakened retail economy and other factors."
 Once the chain closed, one of its founders, Marvin Jemal, opened a new electronics chain, The Zone, in a number of former Wiz locations.
 The new chain, which heavily mentioned that it was from the founder of The Wiz, went out of business less than two years later.

 In September 2003, competitor P.C.
 Richard purchased The Wiz's assets mainly for its name.

 In popular culture

 In the Seinfeld episode "The Junk Mail", Elaine Benes dates Jack, a man with whom she has a "love at first sight" encounter owing to his appearing as "The Wiz" in a "Nobody Beats the Wiz" commercial.

-In the 2013 film The Wolf of Wall Street, Jordan Belfort suggests answering a classified in the local paper looking for a stockboy at The Wiz.
-He is dissuaded by his wife.

-In the 1999 Thomas Harris novel Hannibal, Mason Verger recalls that at his family's Christian camp, they styled the Risen Christ as "the Riz" because "Nobody Beats the Riz".
+In the 1999 Thomas Harris novel Hannibal, Mason Verger recalls that at his family's Christian camp, they styled the Risen Christ as "the Riz" because "Nobody Beats the Riz".'